mjskay/ggblend/README.md

-However, we’d rather not have to write the `geom_line()` specification twice If we factor out the differences between the first and second layer, we can use the `adjust()` operation (which lets you change the aesthetics and paremeters of a layer) along with the distributive law to factor out `geom_line(linewidth = 1)` and write the above specification
+However, we’d rather not have to write the `geom_line()` specification twice If we factor out the differences between the first and second layer, we can use the `adjust()` operation (which lets you change the aesthetics and parameters of a layer) along with the distributive law to factor out `geom_line(linewidth = 1)` and write the above specification
 as: